 A personal statement can be a supporting document to your application package.
 Along with your resume, cover letter, and recommendation letters, a personal statement speaks to your skills and talents as a professional in your respective field.

 If you are a newly qualified professional or a career changer, a personal statement is even more relevant to your application as this provides you with a platform to explain and highlight your related skills and accomplishments and how you can benefit a company, where your resume may struggle to communicate these facts.
 So, knowing how to write a personal statement is imperative.

-Your personal statement should aim to end on a positive note.
-It should also sum up why you are a good candidate for the position.
-By showing your enthusiasm for the position and for your field in general, you will enhance your application.
+Your statement should aim to end on a positive note.
+It should sum up why you are a good candidate for the position.
+By showing your enthusiasm for the job and your field in general, you will enhance your application.